Balyasny Asset Management LLC Grows Stock Holdings in GDS Holdings Limited (NASDAQ:GDS)

-Balyasny Asset Management LLC raised its position in shares of GDS Holdings Limited (NASDAQ:GDS – Get Rating) by 59.4% during the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 442,664 shares of the company’s stock after purchasing an additional 164,984 shares during the period.
-Balyasny Asset Management LLC’s holdings in GDS were worth $25,059,000 at the end of the most recent reporting period.
+Balyasny Asset Management LLC lifted its stake in GDS Holdings Limited (NASDAQ:GDS – Get Rating) by 59.4% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 442,664 shares of the company’s stock after buying an additional 164,984 shares during the period.
+Balyasny Asset Management LLC’s holdings in GDS were worth $25,059,000 as of its most recent SEC filing.

 GDS stock opened at $43.81 on Friday.
 The stock’s 50 day simple moving average is $43.26 and its two-hundred day simple moving average is $52.36.
 The company has a debt-to-equity ratio of 1.08, a quick ratio of 1.42 and a current ratio of 1.42.
 The stock has a market cap of $8.19 billion, a price-to-earnings ratio of -40.56 and a beta of 0.98.
 GDS Holdings Limited has a fifty-two week low of $34.95 and a fifty-two week high of $105.82.